subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

     }
     return records
 }
 ```

-The `extractTransferRecords` function generates a list of `TransferRecord` interfaces, containing the data we need to fill the models we have defined with our schema.
+The `extractTransferRecords` function generates a list of `TransferRecord` objects that contain the data we need to fill the models we have defined with our schema.
 This data is extracted from the events found in the `BatchContext`.
-It is then used in the main body of the _arrow function_ used as an argument of the `.run()` function call to fetch or create the `Owner`s on the database and create a `Transfer` instance for every event found in the context.
+It is then used in the main body of the _batch handler_, the arrow function used as the second argument of the `.run()` function call to fetch or create the `Owner`s on the database and create a `Transfer` instance for every event found in the context.

 All of this data is then saved on the database at the very end of the function, all in one go.
-This is to increase the performance, by reducing the I/O towards the database.
+This is done to reduce the number of database queries.

 :::info
 As you can see in the `extractTransferRecords` function, we loop over the blocks we have been given in the `BatchContext` and loop over the items contained in them.
-The `if` checks are redundant when there's a single handler but will be needed when the processor has multiple handlers and so `block.items` will contain a mix of different event and extrinsic data.
+The `if` checks are redundant when there's only one data type to process but will be needed when the processor is subscribed to multiple ones.
+In that case `block.items` will contain a mix of different event and extrinsic data that will need to be sorted.
 :::

 ## Launch the Project